 Dog Bite Lawyer – Oakland, CA

-Kleczek Law can help animal bite victims pursue compensation for medical bills, pain and suffering, and other costs.
+Kleczek Law Office can help animal bite victims pursue compensation for medical bills, pain and suffering, and other costs.
 Each year, according to the Centers for Disease Control and Prevention (CDC), roughly 4.7 million people are victims of an animal bite; out of this 4.7 million, one in five of these bites require medical attention.
 An animal bite can be both physically damaging and psychologically damaging.
 Victims often times develop a fear to the dog or animal and become emotionally distressed when the animal is present.
-If you, a child, or a loved one have been affected by a dog or animal bite, you should contact Kleczek Injury Law Office to represent you or your loved one to fight for the compensation you deserve because Kleczek Law has the experience and resources needed to obtain such compensation.
+If you, a child, or a loved one have been affected by a dog or animal bite, you should contact Kleczek Law Office to represent you or your loved one to fight for the compensation you deserve because attorney David Kleczek has the experience and resources needed to obtain such compensation.

 Who is considered liable for animal bites?

 California has strict liability for dog and animal bites.
 The state of California finds the dog or animal’s owner to be liable in the case of an animal bite accident.
 The owner is liable if the victim did not provoke the animal, and if the person who was bitten was not trespassing.
 It is difficult for someone who trespasses to receive compensation for any damages.
 Damages from animal bites can be both physically and mentally harmful; therefore, victims can be compensated for various damages including medical bills, lost wages, pain and suffering, psychological counseling, and more.
 Additionally, any families of people who were killed by an animal bite can argue wrongful death damages and attempt to receive compensation that way.
-Kleczek Injury Law can also argue wrongful death charges too.
+Kleczek Law Office can also argue wrongful death charges too.

-Seeking damages involves considerations of many different aspects, and it is best to involve your attorney at Kleczek Injury Law as soon as possible following the accident.
+Seeking damages involves considerations of many different aspects, and it is best to involve your attorney at Kleczek Law Office as soon as possible following the accident.
 Visual scars are also traumatic to victims of animal bites because they serve as a constant reminder to the traumatic event.
 According to federal law, emotional pain in tandem with physical pain is justifiable suffering; however, emotional pain must be connected to physical pain to argue a legitimate compensation.

 What Makes Dogs and Animals Aggressive or Dangerous?